Alex3DLabs/Klipper_Configs/Voron/0/0.2R1/ReadMe.md

-# VOron 0 upgrade to a Voron 0.2 R1 and some other fun stuff
+# Voron 0 upgrade to a Voron 0.2 R1 and some other fun stuff

 These are my current Klipper configs for My Voron 0 v0.2 R1 LDO kit.